Man United says Harry Maguire cooperating after arrest - WHIZ News

 United said it was “aware of an alleged incident” involving the England center back on Thursday and has made contact with him.

-Local police said three British nationals face charges of verbally abusing and using physical violence against police after officers were called to an incident in Mykonos involving two groups of people.
+Local police said three British nationals face charges of verbally abusing and using physical violence against police, as well as attempted bribery, after officers were called to an incident in Mykonos involving two groups of people.
 The three men were placed under arrest after attacking the officers outside the police station, police said, without naming Maguire.

+A police statement said one of the three arrested men tried to offer police money to avoid being taken into custody.

 United’s players are on their offseason break after losing in the Europa League quarterfinals last weekend.